bloemj/2023-coding-the-humanities/setup.md

 # Working environment setup

+## Primary option: Jupyter Notebooks in Google Colab

+Using Google Colab, you can open our class materials from Github directly and keep the whole process in the cloud.
+View the list of class notebooks that are available for running and editing by going to your Google Colab: https://colab.research.google.com/ and loading them using the "Open Notebook" window, which appears when you first log in.
+Choose the **GitHub** option (second option from the right) and enter the GitHub link of our course materials: https://github.com/uvacreate/2021-coding-the-humanities

+Then you will see a list of the class notebooks.
+Click one to open it.
+When you choose to **save your changes**, Colab will ask you to save a copy to your Google Drive.
+This will be your own copy of the file that you will work on.
+You are now good to go!

+If you wish to quit and continue later, you should **open your own copy** again from Google Drive when you come back.
+To do this, choose the **Google Drive** option in the initial opening screen, and you will see your copy that you saved earlier.
+If you instead open from GitHub again, you will have another fresh copy from us and you will **lose your changes**.

+Of course, it is also possible to open a Jupyter Notebook file that you have on your own computer in Google Colab, and work on that.
+To do this, use the **Upload** option, the top right option in the initial opening screen.

+Note that all of these things only work while you have an active internet connection.
+You will **not** be able to do anything in Google Colab without an internet connection.
+If you expect to be working offline without a connection, consider running Python on your own machine with Anaconda, as outlined below.

+## Offline option: Anaconda and Jupyter Notebooks

 Download data and code for each class.
 Go to [the repository](https://github.com/uvacreate/2021-coding-the-humanities) and click on download > zip (top right).
 Unzip locally somewhere you know (e.g., desktop).
 Keep in mind you will need to download again for each class, as new contents are added.

-## Primary option: Anaconda and Jupyter Notebooks

 [Jupyter notebooks](https://jupyter.org/) allow you to code and type in your browser.
 This is included in the Anaconda distribution.